 Here’s just a sample of career fields that your skills, talents and education may fit into:

 And, in those fields above, here’s just a handful of jobs or careers that you can find remotely:

 As you see, remote work opportunities can be limitless.
 You just need to know what you want to do, where your skills and training fit in, a good communication venue with your future employer and a good WiFi connection.

 Oh, there’s more to it that I’m not qualified to expound upon.
-That’s why I encourage you to find ‘your Camille’ or better yet, contact her yourself through her online Remote Work Course *** She is an amazing ‘true to life’ resource for those who want to stretch their legs and travel.
+That’s why I encourage you to find your own remote work Coach or better yet, contact her yourself through her online Remote Work Course *** She is an amazing ‘true to life’ resource for those who want to stretch their legs and travel.

 Point your compass heading to find YOUR remote work…

 So, just because you close the door on your brick and mortar income sources certainly doesn’t mean its an end-all that you’re going to end up destitute or standing on a street corner with a cardboard sign.
 Part of exploring the combination of traveling and working remotely is knowing where to look.
 It’s also about knowing how to market yourself.
 It really is no more complicated than sending out your resumes and pounding the pavement.

 But hey, remote work isn’t just for RV travelers like ourselves.
 Whether it’s living full-time in an RV or boat, in a rural remote location, or even in the middle of a busy urban setting, it’s all relative.
 There’s absolutely no reason you can’t work wearing your fuzzy bunny slippers sitting in a camp chair looking out to the mountains.
 Technology today presents so many opportunities that we now CAN go outside to play also!

 *** Disclaimer: We may receive compensation from companies such as this who’s products we review, trust and may recommend.
 We test each product thoroughly and give high regards to those who deserve such opinion.
 We are independently owned and the opinions expressed here are our own.